arogozhnikov/rtg_score/README.md

 pip install rtg_score
 ```

-RTG score requires two DataFrames: one with confounds and ane with embeddings (or other features, e.g. gene expressions)
+RTG score requires two DataFrames: one with confounds and one with embeddings (or other features, e.g. gene expressions)
 ```python
 from rtg_score import compute_RTG_score
 # following code corresponds to computing an element of the figure above